 How does a mechanics lien work in Texas?

-In Texas, a mechanic’s lien works by being filed on a property by a skilled laborer who hasn’t been paid for work, services or goods provided.
-A mechanic’s lien in Texas provides the unpaid party with a security interest in the property.
+In Texas, a mechanic’s lien works by being filed on a property by a skilled laborer who hasn’t been paid for labor, services, or goods provided.
+A mechanic’s lien in Texas offers the unpaid party a security interest in the property.

 - Fill out your Texas mechanic’s lien that follows the state requirements (TX Property Code)